Our setting doesn’t follow a curriculum, how do we work on this step?

 How many pieces of curriculum evidence do we need?

-You need to gather three pieces of evidence, during the Green Flag application process you will be asked to briefly describe each piece of evidence.
+You need to gather three pieces of evidence, for your Eco-Schools Green Flag application.

 We have found our evidence what next?